 Remember to reveal as many personal things about yourself as your friend is disclosing.
 You can even switch the order of the questions (like in the original experiment) and start off by revealing something personal about you and then asking the person a related personal question.
 If you reveal personal things first, your friend should become more comfortable opening up to you.

 The Fast Friends procedure works because it mimics the way that relationships actually develop.
 Though the description above is helpful, you don’t have to use the full method in every conversation you have with a new person to get to know them better.
+You just need to keep the conversation interesting.

 To get a deeper understanding of how the method works, we asked one of the developers of this procedure, Dr. Elizabeth Page-Gould in the Psychology Department at the University of Toronto, two questions.